 - Determine the terms of service for use (Tip: the copyright license will provide information on the usage permissions).

 - Estimate the direct cost for using the text.

 - Find a commercial alternative which you can rent and/or purchase an access code for an online learning platform.

-- Locate the terms of reference (you may need to conduct a google search using the product name and including “terms of reference” in the search.)
+- Locate the terms of service (you may need to conduct a google search using the product name and including “terms of service” in the search.)